 Region 4 Counties VOAD covers Beaver, Garfield, Iron, Kane, and Washington counties.

-Region Counties VOADS function by virtue of a signed Memorandum of Understanding provided by UVOAD and signed by its President.
-UVOAD has recently established the Region 3 Counties VOAD and the Region 4 Counties VOAD.
+Region Counties VOADS function by virtue of a signed Memorandum of Understanding provided by UTVOAD and signed by its President.
+UTVOAD has recently established the Region 3 Counties VOAD and the Region 4 Counties VOAD.

 If there is demonstrable need, a Region 5 Counties VOAD will be considered for the Eastern part of the state.